bsv-blockchain/gitbook-poc-solutions/onboardings/onboarding-catalog/legacy-bridge.md

 Legacy Bridge works with traditional exchanges that use legacy address formats, including:
 - KuCoin
 - Kraken
+- Digifinex
+- Orange
+- Htx
-- Other major BSV-supporting exchanges
+- Any other major BSV-supporting exchanges

 ---